rijs/fullstack/README.md

 ripple
 ======

-The beginnings of a new library.
 See the discussion here: https://github.com/pemrouz/ripple/issues/1

 Design Goals
 * Maximise realtime interactivity (making it the default pattern rather than afterthought)